eagle-io/docs/source/topics/nodes/chart/displacement/index.rst

 General
 ~~~~~~~
 The General section allows a default *Start range* and *End range* to be set.
 This range will be used when the chart is initially displayed.
-Select *Custom* to enter a specific :ref:`OPC relative time <relative-time>`.
+Choose a preset or *Custom OPC* for :ref:`relative time <relative-time>`.
+Select *Custom Fixed* for absolute time.
 The *None* option can be used to read forward or back through the time series data until the *Maximum series* limit is reached.

 .. raw:: latex